rocketacademy/marketing-website/src/pages/about/index.md

     - image: /img/about-page/about-stashaway-icon.png
     - image: /img/about-page/about-Unit21-icon.png
     - image: /img/about-page/about-xendit-icon.png
-    - image: /img/about-page/about-payfazz-icon.png
+    - image: /img/about-page/about-payfazz-icon.jpeg
 rocket:
   heading: A little bit about our company
   text: >
-    We aspire to improve students’ learning journey based on their past experiences.
-With Rocket Academy, they plan to create comprehensive courses to support students at every level as they progress as professional programmers.
+    We aspire to improve students’ learning journeys based on their past experiences.
+    Our comprehensive courses at Rocket Academy are designed to support students at every level as they progress as professional programmers.
   image:
     alt: photo of kai
     image: /img/about-page/kai-about-page.jpg